ypendharkar/XML-Contacts-Extractor/README.md

 # XmlContactsExtractor

 Extracts contact information from XML.
+Dictionary based information extractor from any valid XML.
+Dependent on Nokogiri.

 ## Installation